logo

 Should I buy a 'Cheapy' Trust from the Newspaper or the Internet?

-My friend is a lawyer but does not usually do Wills and Trusts.
-Should I have him/her draft a Will for me?
+My friend is a lawyer but does not usually do Probate, Wills or Trusts.
+Should I have him/her draft a Will for me or handle my Probate?

 Why isn't Joint Tenancy enough?